OS-neuroscience

 Who can publish a preregistration?

 Anyone!
 Whether you are an undergraduate student, PhD candidate, postdoctoral or more senior researcher, you can write and publish a preregistration.
-Regardless of whether the final product will be published in a scientific journal, your analysis plan can be described and published beforehand.
+Regardless of whether the final product of your research will be published in a scientific journal, your analysis plan can be described and published beforehand.

 Types of preregistrations